ineffablelucky/NewslettersApp-Sendgrid-Django/README.md

 # NewslettersApp-Sendgrid-Django
-Uses Sendgrid email and tracking services
+Uses Sendgrid email and tracking services.
+This app can be used to send weekly emails to the subscribers of the newsletters and track if the subscribers open their mails and other related activties.

 Registration page
 _________________